haggishunt56/LLR-demo/README.md

 4. Create actions (must be associated with a lesson)
 5. Bulk upload lessons
 6. Update existing lessons, projects, campaigns and conferences
-7. Delete lessons, projects, campaigns and conferences This is a soft-delete, meaning these entries still exist in the database but are not viewable by some users
+7. Delete lessons, projects, campaigns and conferences.
+This is a soft-delete, meaning these entries still exist in the database but are not viewable by some users
 8. Reinstate deleted lessons, projects, campaigns and conferences